RAVIKIRAN-DHULIPALA/Webscraping-flipkart/README.md

 # Webscraping-flipkart
-webscraping project that extracts the data from flipkart site to .csv file using python
+extracting some data about mobile phones from flipkart.com to .csv file using python